chaiNNer-org/chaiNNer/README.md

 ### ONNX

 -   Similarly to NCNN, technically almost any SR model should work assuming they follow a typical CNN-based SR structure, however I have only tested with ESRGAN.

+## Building chaiNNer Yourself

+I provide pre-built versions of chaiNNer here on GitHub.
+However, if you would like to build chaiNNer yourself, simply run `npm install` (make sure that you have at least npm v7 installed) to install all the nodejs dependencies, and `npm run make` to build the application.

 ## Planned Features